 Multi-dimensional Array parameters are encoded using the Matrix type defined in 5.3.1.17.

-Structures are encoded as a xs:complexType with all of the fields appearing in a sequence.
-All fields are encoded as an xs:element.
+Structures are encoded as a xs:complexType with all of the fields appearing as a sequence of xs:elements.
+Each element has a name specified by the name of the field in the DataTypeDefinition.
 All elements have minOccurs set 0 to allow for compact XML representations.
 If an element is missing the DefaultValue for the field type is used.
 If the field type is a structure the DefaultValue is an instance of the structure with DefaultValues for each contained field.

 Types which have a NULL value defined shall have the nillable="true" flag set.